abdulmutaal2/abdulmutaal2/README.md

-kikke

-- 👋 Hi, I’m @abdulmutaal2
+- 👋 Hi, I’m Abdul Mutaal
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Typescript and Phython
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on Discord
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...Coding is boringgg

 <!---
 abdulmutaal2/abdulmutaal2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.